GWSoftwareTools/VertexCover/README.md

 * This method uses **less space** than any solution with a matrix (unless the graph contains near the maximum amount of edges).
 * It also has reasonably **low runtime** (the runtime is mostly dependent on the logic of the searchtree anyway).
 * Also, we do **less erros**, because we don't have to manage any indexes of a list if we use a set.
+* **One field** is sufficient for all operations we want to perform.

 ---

 ## Reduction Rules

-The [reduction rules](https://github.com/GWSoftwareTools/VertexCover/blob/master/README.md#datastructure) are all applied exhaustively, meaning they are repeated as long as they change the graph. \
+The reduction rules are all applied exhaustively, meaning they are repeated as long as they change the graph. \
 For this reason their implementations all return a boolean which indicates wether a change has been made to the graph/instance.
-The rules all are applied until one run occurs where nothing has happened, then it stops.
+The rules  are applied until every method returns *false*, then we break.

 We always have to apply all rules, because one rule may create an opportunity for another rule to be used.
 As we can't really anticipate these side-effects (yet?), we always have to apply all of them.